-Of course signatures can be faked by submitting bogus programs, but that takes effort, so may deter some folks.
+Of course, coding trails can be faked by submitting bogus programs, but that takes effort, so may deter some folks.

-Signatures do not currently indicate the time spent, but we plan to append that info too.
+Coding trails do not currently indicate the time spent, but we plan to append that info too.
 We also plan to indicate develop/submits where the code dramatically varies from the previous code, as might be the case if a student at some point replaces their own unsuccessful code by a copy-paste of somebody else's code.
-And we might even develop some AI that detects signatures likely to be fake.
+And we might even develop some AI that detects coding trails likely to be fake.

 Nothing can entirely prevent cheating.
 But we encourage instructors to take steps to try to reduce cheating before it happens, in part by reducing temptation.
-Signatures can help, as can informing students of the similarity checker.
+Coding trails can help, as can informing students of the similarity checker.
 Many students are young and may make bad decisions especially when overwhelmed or desperate.
 Reducing temptation to cheat can not only keep otherwise good students on track, but also reduces the headache instructors must endure to punish detected cheating.
-We hope signatures help!
+We hope coding trails help!